 What are the Problems faced by employees and HR in onboarding?

 Employee engagement is defined by the level of enthusiasm and commitment.
-Many organizations have developed employee onboarding programs because to improve employees retention, employee engagement, and their overall employee experience.
+Many organizations have developed employee onboarding programs to improve employee retention, employee engagement, and overall employee experience.
 But a recent study has shown that most organizations fail miserably.
 Only 12% of employees strongly agree their organization does a great job of onboarding new employees.
 Organizations may have great strategies, but they stumble once new employees get in the door.

 Mentioned below are some problems that are faced by new employees and HR in on-boarding and they are: